-To operate the raw water livewell, open the seacock with the livewell I.D. tag on the port side of the aft bilge.
-The livewell pump is screwed directly into the seacock.
-Plug the drain in the bottom of the livewell box and place the switch at the helm in the "on" position.
-The livewell will then fill with water through an inlet fitting near the bottom of the box.
-The water level will rise to a point slightly below the top of the livewell and drain overboard through a screened overflow fitting.
+To operate the livewell, first open the seacock located on the starboard side of the aft rigging compartment using the remote arm labeled livewell.
+The livewell pump is screwed directly into this seacock.
+Place the livewell switch at the helm in the on position.
+Water will enter through an inlet near the top of the livewell.
+The water will rise to a depth even with the overflow drain and drain overboard.
+Reference "Livewell/Washdown Layout" on page 8-16 for a layout diagram.

-If the seacock is left open and the pump is not on, the boats forward motion through the water will gradually fill the box.
-To prevent this inadvertent filling close the seacock when the livewell option is not in use.
+If the seacock is left open and the pump is not on, the boat's forward motion through the water will gradually fill the box.
+To prevent this inadvertent filling, close the seacock when the livewell option is not in use.

-Under certain conditions placing the outboard engine in reverse will ventilate the water under the boat and create an airlock in the livewell pump.
-To prevent an airlock, turn the livewell off prior to any high RPM or constant reverse operation.
-If the livewell pump becomes airlocked, correct this situation by turning the pump off for 20 seconds.
+Under certain conditions placing the outboard engine in reverse will ventilate the water under the boat and create an air lock in the livewell pump.
+To prevent an air lock, turn the livewell "OFF" prior to any high RPM or constant reverse operation.
+If the livewell pump becomes air locked, correct this situation by turning the pump off for 20 seconds.